 Key Pre-Surgery Exercises

-While the specifics of each program will depend on your unique total knee replacement surgery and recovery, your prehabilitation may include:
+Depending on the specifics of your total knee replacement surgery and recovery, your prehabilitation may involve:

-These exercises, along with other treatment modalities recommended by your Mechanicsville, MO physical therapist, are designed to fortify your body for the surgery ahead and lay the groundwork for a smoother, more effective recovery.
+These exercises, along with other treatment modalities recommended by your Mechanicsville, MO physical therapist, are intended to fortify your body for the surgery ahead and lay the groundwork for a smoother, more effective recovery.

 Early Post-Surgery Phase